yi-chen-roger/notes/MOOC/omscs/6200_ios/P3L3_IPC.md

     3. VA(P1) != VA(P2)
     4. physical memory doesn't need to be contiguous
 - APIs:
+  - SysV API
-  - SysV and POSIX API
+  - POSIX API
   - memory mapped file
   - Andriod ashmem

 Pro:
 - system calls only for setup data copies potentially reduced (but not eliminated)

 Cons:
 - explicit synchronization
 - communication protocol, shared buffer management ... is programmer responsibility
+## 7. IPC Comparison Quiz
+Considering using IPC to communicate between processes.
+You can either use a message-passing or a memory-based API.
+Which do you think will perform better
+- message-passing?
+- Shared memory?
+- neither, it depends <== correct

+Answer

+- message-passing? <== must perform multiple copies
+- Shared memory?  <== must establish all mapping among processes' address spaces and shared memory pages
+- neither, it depends <== correct

-## Copy(message) vs. Map (shared Memory)
+## 8. Copy(message) vs. Map (shared Memory)
 Goal: transfer data from one into target address space
 Copy:
   - CPU cycles to copy data to/from port

 Map:
   - CPU cycles to map memory into address space
   - CPU to copy data to channel (no user/kernel switches)

+large data: t(copy) >> t(map)
-  - if set up once use many times -> good payoff
+  - set up once use many times -> good payoff
-  - can perform well for 1-time use
+  - Shared memory can perform well for 1-time use
-    - large data : t(copy) >> t(map)
-e.g, tradeoff exercised in Windows "Local" Procedural Call (LPC)
+    - e.g, tradeoff exercised in Windows "Local" Procedural Call (LPC)

-## SysV Shared Memory
+## 9. SysV Shared Memory
-- "segments" of shared memory => not necessarily contiguous physical pages
+- "segments" of shared memory
+  - not necessarily contiguous physical pages
-- shared memory is system-wide => system limits on number of segments and total size
+- shared memory is system-wide
+  - system limits on number of segments and total size

+### SysV Shared Memory Overview
 1. Create
    - OS assigns unique key
 2. Attach